-PERFORMANCE MEASURES TARGETS AND RESULTS INITIATIVES OWNERS the required maintenance, with reconstruction occurring on the lowest ranked roads.
-State Performance Measure 1.4 - Property Records, Valuation, Assessment Real Estate Document Turnaround Time Measure Type: Outcome New Measure introduced in July 1, 2014 Report 1.4.1 Turn-around time for recording, indexing and returning real estate documents require a 10-day turn-around time 90% of the time, (Minnesota Statutes 357.182, Subd 6 by the year 2011).
+PERFORMANCE MEASURES TARGETS AND RESULTS INITIATIVES OWNERS roadway: approximately 87 miles of concrete, 293 miles of bituminous and 141 of gravel roadways.
+They utilize the Pavement Condition Index (PCI) to evaluate and prioritize upgrades and maintenance of the Highway System.
+Roads are scored from 0-100 (0 = Failed, 100 = Excellent) based on a number of different factors.
+The lower the score, the more intense the required maintenance, with reconstruction occurring on the lowest ranked roads.
+2014: a.
+Bituminous (asphalt) pavement - 71 b.
+Concrete pavement - 83 2013 - 74 2012 - 74 2011 - 74 State Performance Measure 1.4 - Property Records, Valuation, Assessment Real Estate Document Turnaround Time Measure Type: Outcome New Measure introduced in July 1, 2014 Report 1.4.1 Turn-around time for recording, indexing and returning real estate documents require a 10-day turn-around time 90% of the time, (Minnesota Statutes 357.182, Subd 6 by the year 2011).
 Results: Target met.
-5 day turn-around for eRecorded documents and 10 day turnaround for paper Recorded documents. utilizing OCR (optical character recognition).
-Property Records and Licensing Director Mark Krupski State Performance Measure 1.5 - Veterans' Services Measure Type: Output New Measure introduced in July 1, 2014 Report 1.5.1 Federal and State dollars brought into county for veterans' benefits, (No established target provided by Minnesota Council on Local Results and Innovation).
+5 day turn-around for eRecorded documents and 10 day turnaround for paper Recorded documents. automates the indexing processing by Property Records and Licensing Director Mark Krupski State Performance Measure 1.5 - Veterans' Services Measure Type: Output New Measure introduced in July 1, 2014 Report 1.5.1 Federal and State dollars brought into county for veterans' benefits, (No established target provided by Minnesota Council on Local Results and Innovation).
 Community Services' M4R Target: Maximize State and Federal Veteran's Administration (VA) expenditures in Olmsted County.
-Results: Olmsted County Veteran Services - 2014 Assist Olmsted County Veterans in securing SSAP Benefits for Dental Assistance, Optical Assistance, Rent and Utility Assistance, and Subsistence Allowance Benefits.
+Results: Olmsted County Veteran Services - 2015 Veteran Population = 10,646 (a decrease of 222 veterans from 2014) Federal Expenditures-(Dollars Expressed in Millions) \$40,546,993 (an increase of \$2,924,993 from 2014) Assist Olmsted County Veterans in securing SSAP Benefits for Dental Assistance, Optical Assistance, Rent and Utility Assistance, and Subsistence Allowance Benefits.
+Engage and leverage key stakeholders through presentations and vendor booths.
 Make new claims for service-connected disability compensation or non-service connected disability pension or increase evaluations for existing claims.
-Make claims for death benefits, Death Pension or Dependency and Indemnity Compensation.
-File formal appeals and Notice of Disagreements when claims for benefits are improperly adjudicated.
-Send letters to recently discharged veterans to inform them of the benefits that they may be entitled to and available services.
-Neil Doyle
+Services Officer